xaksis/vue-good-table/vp-docs/guide/configuration/pagination-options.md

   }">
 </vue-good-table>
 ```

+## jumpFirstOrLast

+type: `Boolean (default: false)`

+Enable pagination buttons to jump to the first or last page.

 ## pagination label/text options
 you can change one or more of the texts shown on pagination by overriding the labels in the following way: